trytouca/trytouca/examples/cpp/01_cpp_minimal/README.md

 ```

 Now if we change the implementation of our `is_prime` function in the future, we
 can rerun this test to submit the new information as, say, `v2.0`.
-The Touca
+Touca server
-server compares the new test results against our test results for `v1.0` and
+compares the new test results against our test results for `v1.0` and reports
-reports any differences in real-time.
+any differences in real-time.

 ## General Model